 Where to Start

 Ethical shopping can be challenging, not just on the wallet but also because of how complicated the fashion industry is.
 Many companies are not fully transparent about their labor and environmental practices.
 So even though agreements like the Accord on Fire and Building Safety are now in place to ensure safer environments for textile workers, not all companies are on board.
+Furthermore, various factors can influence how a product is made and dictate whether it’s ethically made or not.
+For instance, sourcing the raw materials for clothes and the work condition of employees are two different aspects of clothing production.
+So, paying attention to all these is essential when you want to shop ethically.

 As people grow more socially conscious, they expect companies to adopt a level of responsibility for their product chain.
 Here are some things to look for in ethically conscious brands.